openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 you compile the model on the plugin with configuration and execute inference.

 ### Device Candidate List
 The device candidate list allows users to customize the priority and limit the choice of devices available to the AUTO plugin.
 If not specified, the plugin assumes all the devices present in the system can be used.
-Note that OpenVINO™ Runtime lets you use "GPU" as an alias for "GPU.0" in function calls.
+OpenVINO™ Runtime lets you use "GPU" as an alias for "GPU.0" in function calls.
 The following commands are accepted by the API:

 @sphinxdirective